Sarah Mello, MA, MS, LPC, ACS

 Licensed Associate Counselor

-Sarah is a counselor intern, poet, and yoga teacher.
-Sarah is currently earning her Master’s Degree in Marriage and Family Therapy.
-She has a decade of experience working in addiction treatment and advocates for compassionate, non-pathologizing approaches for treating mental health issues.
-Sarah's style is relational, interweaving her working understanding of attachment with creative, somatic-based modalities to offer clients attunement, engagement, insight, and a sense of being understood for who they truly are.
+Sarah is a holistic, trauma-informed counselor, writer, and post-lineage yoga teacher.
+She graduated summa cum laude with a MA in Marriage and Family Therapy from Messiah University.
+Sarah's style is relational and non-pathologizing, interweaving her working understanding of attachment theory with creative, somatic-based modalities to offer clients attunement, engagement, insight, and a sense of being understood for who they truly are.
+Sarah is currently training in Internal Family Systems Therapy, Level I and Gestalt at The Gestalt Training Institute of Philadelphia.

 Hobbies and Interests: Dreamwork, poetry, board games, cats, coffee, yoga, astrology